 Damage to the Woods caused by urban stormwater runoff includes:

 - Massive Erosion: Woods real estate is lost after every rain.
-An area once passable by foot has been eroded into a 70 foot high and 25 foot wide canyon.
+An area once passable by foot has been eroded into a 70-foot high and 25-foot wide canyon.
 Other areas in the Woods are in danger of becoming canyons of this scale.

 - Pollutants: Urban stormwater runoff picks up and flushes trash, chemicals, sediment, and bacteria into the Woods that is harmful to its health, ecology, and pristine beauty.

-- Impeding management: Woods areas eroded from stormwater runoff are so fragile that invasive species cannot be mitigated in these areas until the damage ceases and healing can begin.
+- Impeding Management: Woods areas eroded from stormwater runoff are so fragile that invasive species cannot be mitigated in these areas until the damage ceases and healing can begin.

 HOW WE HELPED

-During the development of the implementation plan, McCormick Taylor facilitated meetings of the Hitchcock Woods stormwater task force, which was comprised of elected officials, city staff, private citizens, and members of the Hitchcock Woods Foundation.
+During the development of the Implementation Plan, McCormick Taylor facilitated meetings of the Hitchcock Woods stormwater task force, which was comprised of elected officials, city staff, private citizens, and members of the Hitchcock Woods Foundation.
 The goal of the task force was to develop a shared solution to cease the destruction of the Sand River within the Hitchcock Woods.

-We were also responsible for:
+McCormick Taylor was also responsible for:

 - Conducting technical evaluations to support planning and design related to stormwater best management practices and other related project concepts